Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 ### Ecosystem Fit
-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-#### Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem?

-Our project can be used by everybody who wants to fasten the development.
-So it will be a great fit for the Polkadot ecosystem.
+There is a whole side to every project in the ecosystem - that is the front-end side of contract integration, - that will find use for Typechain-Polkadot during development process.

-#### Who is your target audience
+- Who is your target audience?

-Our main target audience is front-end developers, but it can be also used by other blockchain developers for exploring their contracts.
+Our main target audience is front-end developers of Polkadot projects.

-### What need(s) does your project meet?
+- What need(s) does your project meet?

-Our project is a tool that will fasten the development process of Polkadot/Substrate/Kusama projects.
-It will help you to generate typesafe code from ABIs, and it will also help you to interact with contracts.
+Our project speeds up front-end integration of Polkadot/Substrate/Kusama contracts.
+As well as brings type safety to developers code, when dealing with contracts.

-### Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-No, we are the first project in the ecosystem.
-But in Solidity ecosystem there is simmilar projects for example [Typechain](https://www.npmjs.com/package/typechain)
+No, we are the first project of the kind in the ecosystem.
+However, in Solidity ecosystem, a simmilar project already exists: [Typechain](https://www.npmjs.com/package/typechain).

 ## Team :busts_in_silhouette: